 To start the application process, you'll need to sign up and log in to the Motley Fool Wealth Management site.

 We'll ask you to answer a few questions about your financial goals and needs, after which we'll build a custom blended portfolio allocation that is specifically tailored to your risk tolerance and investing objectives.
-Or, if you'd like, you may also choose from one of our four signature portfolio models (Supernova, Pro, Million Dollar Portfolio, Everlasting) on an a la carte basis.
+Or, if you'd like, you may also choose from one of our large-cap portfolio models (Large Cap Core, Large Cap Aggressive Growth, Hedged Equity, or Dividend) on an a la carte basis.
 After you accept an allocation, you'll need to open and fund your account using the Interactive Brokers application process.
-Don't worry - we'll walk you through the whole thing!

 Once you open and fund your account, Motley Fool Wealth Management will actively trade securities on your behalf based on the strategy you accept.
 And remember, you can log in to your Interactive Brokers account at any time to see your holdings, transactions, and returns.

-Before opening a Motley Fool Wealth Management SMA, we'll ask you a series of questions to judge your wealth-building goals, investment interests, and unique situation in life.
+Before opening a Motley Fool Wealth Management Personal Portfolio, we'll ask you a series of questions to judge your wealth-building goals, investment interests, and unique situation in life.

-Based on the answers in the questionnaire, we’ll present a diverse, risk-adjusted portfolio made up of Motley Fool Wealth Management’s strategic models (Supernova, Pro, Million Dollar Portfolio, Everlasting, International, U.S. Small and Mid-Cap, Dividend, Small and Mid-Cap Dividend and Fixed Income) — personalized to you.
 We know that the nuances of your financial situation cannot be captured in a questionnaire.
-That’s why we allow you to adjust our proposed portfolio by making it more or less risky, or opt to invest in certain strategies on their own.
-Every client is encouraged to utilize the option to speak with a member of our financial planning team, in order to discuss circumstances that are outside the scope of our questionnaire, but nonetheless relevant to your portfolio selection.
+That’s why we allow you to adjust our proposed portfolio by making it more or less risky, or to invest your entire account in a specific strategy.
+Every client is onboarded by a member of our financial planning team, so you can discuss any circumstances that are relevant to your portfolio selection.

 Once you decide to open and fund that account, the Motley Fool Wealth Management team will manage every aspect of it (e.g. buying, selling, rebalancing, etc.) on your behalf.

-What's so special here is that you're harnessing the investing power of professional portfolio managers (all of whom came up through the ranks of The Motley Fool, LLC) to fuel your personalized portfolio, and you don't even have to lift a finger.
+What's so special here is that you're harnessing the investing power of professional portfolio managers (all of whom came up through the ranks of The Motley Fool, LLC) to fuel your Personal Portfolio, and you don't even have to lift a finger.

-You can see a more detailed explanation of our various model portfolios that could make up your Foolish SMA.
+You can see a more detailed explanation of our various model portfolios that could make up your Foolish Personal Portfolio.

 Once your account is open, there may be additional time required to initiate transfers from your existing financial institutions in order to fund your account.
 Timing for transfers varies by the initiating institution, type of account, and the types of holdings within the account.

-Please note, if you open an IRA Separately Managed Account, you will not be able to incorporate the Pro model strategy in that account, since Pro requires the ability to use shorting and options trades, which is not available in IRAs.
+Please note, if you open an IRA Personal Portfolio, you will not be able to incorporate the Hedged Equity model strategy in that account, since Hedged Equity requires the ability to use shorting and options trades, which is not available in IRAs.

-Any positions that you transfer into your SMA will be sold if they are not currently included in the personalized portfolio allocation you approved.
-Then those funds will be invested in securities that fit the model portfolios that make up the SMA.
+Any positions that you transfer into your Personal Portfolio will be sold if they are not currently held in the strategies included in the allocation you approved.
+Then those funds will be invested in securities held in the strategies that make up your Personal Portfolio.
 These sales may be taxable events, so please consult a tax advisor for any advice or questions you have about this.

 This process is very quick, usually occurring as close to instantly as exists in the financial world.
-After they are sold, the cash is reallocated to match the percentage allocation of each individual stock position in the model(s) you elected to follow during the SMA sign up process.
+After they are sold, the cash is reallocated to match the percentage allocation of each individual stock position in the strategies you approved during the Personal Portfolio sign up process.

-If there are positions you wish to keep because of capital gains exposure, or for tax, sentimental, or any other purpose, DO NOT transfer those positions into your SMA.
+If there are positions you wish to keep because of capital gains exposure, or for tax, sentimental, or any other purposes, DO NOT transfer those positions into your Personal Portfolio.

-If you transfer a holding that is already included in your portfolio model, we won't sell and then re-purchase that security - your position will be re-sized to match the allocation dictated by the investing strategy you accept.
+If you transfer a holding that is already included in your Personal Portfolio, we won't sell and then re-purchase that security - your position will be re-sized to match the allocation dictated by the investing strategy you accepted.
 Again, this re-sizing may result in taxable events.

-A quick example: If the Supernova investing model makes up a portion of your personalized SMA allocation, and you own a different percentage of a particular stock that the Supernova model includes (say, Starbucks), Motley Fool Wealth Management will resize your allocation to fit the model.
-So if you have 10% of your portfolio in Starbucks, but the Supernova model only recommends 3%, we'll sell some of your shares to fit that percentage.
+A quick example: If the Large Cap Aggressive Growth Strategy makes up a portion of your Personal Portfolio, and you own a different percentage of a particular stock that the Large Cap Aggressive Growth model includes (say, Starbucks), Motley Fool Wealth Management will resize your allocation to fit the model.
+So if you have 10% of your portfolio in Starbucks, but the Large Cap Aggressive Growth model only recommends 3%, we'll sell some of your shares to fit that percentage.